decentraland/sdk7-goerli-plaza/video-streaming/README.md

 > Note: The other available links on specific resoltuions often don't work when streamed into Decentraland.
 Always use the **HTTP Live streaming**.
 This option adjusts the quality of the video dynamically depending on the player's connection, leading to an optimal result.
 Note that this link is different from performing a streaming of a live event: players will each see the video from start to finish, without necessarily being in sync with what each other is seeing.

-5. Paste the link into your scene, replacing the placeholder on the `VideoClip` object.
+5. Paste the link into your scene, replacing the placeholder link on the `VideoPlayer` component.

-> Tip: If you intend your video to loop, make sure you set the `loop` property on the `VideoTexture` in your scene.
+> Tip: If you intend your video to loop, make sure you set the `loop` property on the `VideoPlayer` component to true in your scene.
 Otherwise the video will play just once for each player.

 <!--
 ## Set up Vimeo Premium